Skip to Content

 How to make Longhorn Spicy Chicken Bites

-Since the chicken will be coated in buttermilk, there is no need to use egg in this recipe as the buttermilk residue will bind the batter to the chicken.
+There is no need to use egg in this recipe as the buttermilk residue will bind the batter to the chicken.

 To fry the chicken, you’ll need a Dutch oven or a heavy-bottomed pot that is at least 3 inches deep.
-The oil should be preheated to 350°F and should stay in that temperature zone for the entirety of the frying process.

 The sauce is a mixture of rice vinegar, sambal oelek hot sauce, fresh ginger, fresh garlic, sugar, soy sauce, and chili flake that is brought to a light simmer and then thickened with a slurry of cornstarch and water.